memfault/interrupt/_posts/2024-05-16-practical_zephyr_west.md

           - hal_nordic
 ```

 We got rid of the `path` key, since `import.path-prefix` allows us to define a common prefix for all projects.
 Using the `import.file` key, we're telling _West_ to look for a `west.yml` file in Zephyr's repository and also consider the projects and West commands listed there.
-Notice that by default West looks for a `west.yml` file when using `import` and therefore it is not neccessary to provide the `import.file` entry.
+Notice that by default West looks for a `west.yml` file when using `import` and therefore it is not necessary to provide the `import.file` entry.

 Instead of adding _all_ of Zephyr's dependencies, we pick the ones we need _by their name_ using the `import.name-allowlist` key.